Nov 1, 2018

 industry,” and “conflicts of interest.”
 According to the authors, ICNIRP and its

-advisors have been engaged in decades of “denial
+advisors have been engaged in decades of “

 of serious non-thermal effects of RF-EMFs in spite of overwhelming scientific